-14 Programme for works required as a consequence of implementing the Modification Proposal No programme for works has been identified.
+Programme for works required as a consequence of implementing the Modification Proposal

+No programme for works has been identified.

-15 Proposed implementation timetable (including timetable for any necessary information systems changes)
+Proposed implementation timetable (including timetable for any necessary information systems changes and detailing any potentially retrospective impacts)

 As the proposal addresses a deficiency in present day arrangements it should be implemented as soon as possible.
-Implementation could be immediate on receipt of a decision.